Richard Heydarian: Television and media

 Heydarian transitioned from teaching to mainstream media, serving as a resident analyst at ABS-CBN News Channel and, a year later, as a resident political analyst and host of Stand for Truth at GMA Network.
 He has also served as resident analyst/host at ABS-CBN News Channel, GMA Network and One News/TV5.

 He is also a television host at One News, where his show, The View From Manila, was nominated for the "Best Current Affairs" program at the Asian Television Awards 2023.

 He began his writing career as a regular contributor to The Huffington Post, where he wrote on Asian affairs and domestic Philippine politics.
 In 2018, he joined the Philippine Daily Inquirer, becoming one of the youngest columnists in the newspaper's history.
 The same year, he won the Ten Outstanding Young Persons of the Year award by the Junior Chamber International for his contributions to public policy discourse and social sciences.
 He had previously won the Ten Outstanding Young Men award in 2016.

 His articles and interviews have appeared on The Atlantic, BBC, Bloomberg, The Economist, The Financial Times, Foreign Affairs, The Guardian, The New York Times, Time, Nikkei Asian Review, South China Morning Post, The Straits Times, The Wall Street Journal, and The Washington Post.

-As a journalist and academic, Heydarian has met and/or exchanged views with global leaders including Malaysian Prime Minister Mahathir Mohamad, German Chancellor Olaf Scholz, and US Secretary of State Henry Kissinger.